Chris Simmons' UW Photo Gear

 Tip: pay close attention to your strobe placement when shooting close focus wide angle, otherwise the center part of your photo may not get illuminated.

-nikkor 28mm
+Nikkor 28mm

 AF-D